drfleming0227/Redfish-Tools/json-to-openapi-converter/README.md

 1. Scans the JSON file for and caches the URI and HTTP method information.
 1. Scans the JSON file for and caches action definitions.
-1. Converts JSON data in the JSON Schema file to OpenAPI YAML data in the YAML file.
-Largely a one-to-one conversion of all properties and objects found in the JSON Schema file.
+1. Completes a one-to-one conversion of all properties and objects found in the JSON Schema file to create OpenAPI YAML files, as follows:

     | JSON data               | OpenAPI YAML data                         |
     | :---------------------- | :---------------------------------------- |